How to Care for a Dental Crown

 Be Mindful of Your Diet

 Crowns are strong, but they can still be damaged by the wrong foods.
 Sticky foods like caramels or chewing gum can tug at the crown and possibly dislodge it, while hard items such as ice, popcorn kernels, or hard candies can cause chipping or cracking.
-It’s also smart to avoid excessive consumption of highly pigmented foods and beverages like coffee, tea, and red wine, especially if you have a porcelain crown.
+It’s also smart to avoid excessive consumption of highly pigmented foods and beverages, such as coffee, tea, and red wine, especially if you have a porcelain crown.
 These can stain the surrounding teeth, making your crown stand out in comparison.

 Avoid Using Your Teeth as Tools